W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/viii-the-meaning-of-the-last-judgement/index.md

 {% endif %}

-5. The term ‘Last Judgement’ is frightening not only because it has been projected onto God, but also because of the association of ‘last’ with death.
+5. The term ‘Last judgment’ is frightening not only because it has been projected onto God, but also because of the association of ‘last’ with death.
 ²This is an outstanding example of upside-down perception.
-³If the meaning of the Last Judgement is objectively examined, it is quite apparent that it is really the doorway to life.
+³If the meaning of the Last judgment is objectively examined, it is quite apparent that it is really the doorway to life.
 ⁴No one who lives in fear is really alive.
-⁵Your own last judgement cannot be directed toward yourself, because you are not your own creation.
+⁵Your own last judgment cannot be directed toward yourself, because you are not your own creation.
 ⁶You can, however, apply it meaningfully and at any time to everything you have made, and retain in your memory only what is creative and good.
 ⁷This is what your right-mindedness cannot but dictate.
-⁸The purpose of time is solely to ‘give you time’ to achieve this judgement.
+⁸The purpose of time is solely to ‘give you time’ to achieve this judgment.
-⁹It is your own perfect judgement of your own perfect creations.
+⁹It is your own perfect judgment of your own perfect creations.
 ¹⁰When everything you retain is loveable, there is no reason for fear to remain with you.
 ¹¹This is your part in the Atonement.

 ::: details Expanded
-The term ‘Last Judgement’ is frightening not only because it [the Last Judgement] has been projected onto God, but also because of the association of ‘last’ with death.
+The term ‘Last judgment’ is frightening not only because it [the Last judgment] has been projected onto God, but also because of the association of ‘last’ with death.
 ²This [associating last with death] is an outstanding example of upside-down perception.
-³If the meaning of the Last Judgement is objectively examined, it is quite apparent that it [the Last Judgement] is really the doorway to life.
+³If the meaning of the Last judgment is objectively examined, it is quite apparent that it [the Last judgment] is really the doorway to life.
 ⁴No one who lives in fear is really alive.
-⁵Your own last judgement cannot be directed toward yourself, because you are not your own creation.
+⁵Your own last judgment cannot be directed toward yourself, because you are not your own creation.
-⁶You can, however, apply it [your own last judgement] meaningfully and at any time to everything you have made, and retain in your memory only what is creative and good.
+⁶You can, however, apply it [your own last judgment] meaningfully and at any time to everything you have made, and retain in your memory only what is creative and good.
 ⁷This [retaining what is creative and good] is what your right-mindedness cannot but [i.e. must] dictate.
-⁸The purpose of time is solely to ‘give you time’ to achieve this judgement [of what is creative and good].
+⁸The purpose of time is solely to ‘give you time’ to achieve this judgment [of what is creative and good].
-⁹It [judging what is perfect and good] is your own perfect judgement of your own perfect creations.
+⁹It [judging what is perfect and good] is your own perfect judgment of your own perfect creations.
 ¹⁰When everything you retain is loveable, there is no reason for fear to remain with you.
 ¹¹This [to retain what is loveable] is your part in the Atonement.
 :::

 ::: details Substituted
-The term ‘Last Judgement’ is frightening not only because the Last Judgement has been projected onto God, but also because of the association of ‘last’ with death.
+The term ‘Last judgment’ is frightening not only because the Last judgment has been projected onto God, but also because of the association of ‘last’ with death.
 ²Associating last with death is an outstanding example of upside-down perception.
-³If the meaning of the Last Judgement is objectively examined, it is quite apparent that the Last Judgement is really the doorway to life.
+³If the meaning of the Last judgment is objectively examined, it is quite apparent that the Last judgment is really the doorway to life.
 ⁴No one who lives in fear is really alive.
-⁵Your own last judgement cannot be directed toward yourself, because you are not your own creation.
+⁵Your own last judgment cannot be directed toward yourself, because you are not your own creation.
-⁶You can, however, apply your own last judgement meaningfully and at any time to everything you have made, and retain in your memory only what is creative and good.
+⁶You can, however, apply your own last judgment meaningfully and at any time to everything you have made, and retain in your memory only what is creative and good.
 ⁷Retaining what is creative and good is what your right-mindedness must dictate.
-⁸The purpose of time is solely to ‘give you time’ to achieve this judgement of what is creative and good.
+⁸The purpose of time is solely to ‘give you time’ to achieve this judgment of what is creative and good.
-⁹Judgeing what is perfect and good is your own perfect judgement of your own perfect creations.
+⁹Judgeing what is perfect and good is your own perfect judgment of your own perfect creations.
 ¹⁰When everything you retain is loveable, there is no reason for fear to remain with you.
 ¹¹To retain what is loveable is your part in the Atonement.
 :::

 ::: details Simplified
-Your own last judgement is to retain only what is creative and good and perfect and loveable.
-Judgement ends when the is no fear left over.
+Your own last judgment is to retain only what is creative and good and perfect and loveable. judgment ends when the is no fear left over.
 :::

 {% if showCommentary %}
 ::: details Commentary
-(3) The Course’s understanding of the Last Judgement is that it is the instant when we make that final judgement separating out the illusions of the ego from the truth of God, and there thus remains nothing left to hinder our return home.
+(3) The Course’s understanding of the Last judgment is that it is the instant when we make that final judgment separating out the illusions of the ego from the truth of God, and there thus remains nothing left to hinder our return home.
 (Wapnick, A.V.I., p.
 244.)

 (4) Living in fear is tantamount to identifying with the ego thought system which is, of course, the denial of life.
 (Wapnick, A.V.I., p.245.)